1961 Daytona 500: Twin qualifying events

-Race Summary
+Race summary

-Prior to the start of the main event, drivers were understandably apprehensive due to the large number of mishaps during the qualifying races.
+Prior to the start of the main event, drivers were apprehensive due to the large number of mishaps during the qualifying races.
 This prompted officials to hold a meeting explaining that rough driving would not be tolerated, and during the race, two cars were black-flagged for driving too slowly to be considered safe.
 A total of 51,287 fans arrived in Daytona to witness the race which was run at an average speed of 149.601 mph.
 Unofficial estimates placed the total in attendance at over 65,000 people, with speculation of perhaps 100,000.
 Seventeen drivers in the starting field were designated rookies by NASCAR, and were identified by having their rear bumpers painted with 'Day-glo' paint.
 Smokey Yunick instructed Panch to not run too close to teammate Roberts so that if Roberts were caught up in any altercations on the track then both cars would not risk being taken out in the same incident.